Executive Summary

 5.1 Beyond First-Order Profitability

 Traditional ROAS calculations focus exclusively on the immediate transaction.
-This approach systematically undervalues customer acquisition for businesses with repeat purchase behavior.
+For businesses with repeat purchase behaviour โ which describes most e-commerce brands to some degree โ this approach systematically undervalues customer acquisition.

 | Metric | One-Time Buyers | Repeat Customers |